swift-earth-science/tropess-notes-python/README.md

 source configure.sh
 ```

-Start Jupyter Lab
+Start Jupyter Lab:

 ```bash
 jupyter lab
 ```

-From here pick any of the Notebooks and try to run them.
-Before running the code, make sure you download the TROPESS files to `./data` as documented.
+From here pick any of the notebooks (`*.ipynb`) and try to run it.
+Before running the code, make sure you have downloaded the TROPESS sample data  to `./data` as documented in the examples.